investindex/Advanced/README.md

 * Reinsurance (e.g., cat bonds)
 * Long-short risk factor portfolios

 I'll give small cap value stocks an honorable mention, since they sometimes behave quite differently than cap-weighted stocks.
 But their sources of risk and expected return are fundamentally similar.
+The diversification added by real estate is questionable.
 Returns from [merger arbitrage](https://www.youtube.com/watch?v=RDdX7IfCM20&list=PLHC72UlhAthDJjFF1-bimGHG5Ubjff5cw&index=9) have low correlation to returns from stocks or other asset classes, which Chris Cole mentioned in [a podcast with Meb Farber on the Dragon Portfolio](https://www.youtube.com/watch?v=Dqt0SAeHH0w).
 Some merger deals, however, can fall through due to market downturns when an acquiring company is no longer satisfied with a deal that was agreed upon during better economic conditions.

 [More incoming here]